ihthisham6/Wanderlust/README.md

 Frontend:

-EJS for templating
+🖥️ EJS for templating

-HTML, CSS for responsive and interactive UI
+🎨 HTML, CSS for responsive and interactive UI

-JavaScript for front-end logic and dynamic page updates
+⚡ JavaScript for front-end logic and dynamic page updates

 Backend:

-Node.js and Express for server-side logic and routing
+🔥 Node.js and Express for server-side logic and routing

-MongoDB for data storage
+💾 MongoDB for data storage

+Cloud Storage:

-Cloud Storage: Integration with Cloudinary for image uploads
+☁️ Integration with Cloudinary for image uploads

+Authentication:

-Authentication: JWT-based user authentication for secure sessions
+🔐JWT-based user authentication for secure sessions

-Project Structure
+🗂️ Project Structure

 controllers: Contains logic for managing routes and handling requests

 models: Defines data models for users, accommodation listings, and reviews

-routes: Manages API routing for different user actions
+routes: Manages API routing for various user actions

 utils: Utility functions to assist with common tasks like validation

-views: Contains all the views rendered via EJS templates
+views: Contains all views rendered via EJS templates

 public: Stores static files like images, CSS, and JavaScript

-app.js: Main application file to initialize server and middleware
+app.js: Main application file to initialize the server and middleware

-Getting Started
+🚀Getting Started

 1.Clone the repository: